Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 # Prototyping
 > Create a simple prototype to confirm that implementing this feature is possible.

-The following code snippet demonstrates the process of parsing the route parameters from the URL:
+The following code snippet demonstrates the process of parsing the query parameters from the URL:
 ```dart
 final url = 'https://some-website/page?queryParameter=someParameter';